Kingxukai/linux/Documentation/isdn/interface_capi.rst

 operation CAPI_REGISTER) to an appropriate hardware driver by calling its register_appl() callback function.
-A unique Application ID (ApplID, u16) is allocated by Kernel CAPI and passed to register_appl() along with the parameter structure provided by the application.
+A unique Application ID (ApplID, u16) is allocated by Kernel CAPI and passed to register_appl() along with the parameter structure provided by the woke application.
 This is analogous to the open() operation on regular files or character devices.

-After a successful return from register_appl(), CAPI messages from the application may be passed to the driver for the device via calls to the send_message() callback function.
-Conversely, the driver may call Kernel CAPI's capi_ctr_handle_message() function to pass a received CAPI message to Kernel CAPI for forwarding to an application, specifying its ApplID.
+After a successful return from register_appl(), CAPI messages from the application may be passed to the woke driver for the woke device via calls to the send_message() callback function.
+Conversely, the woke driver may call Kernel CAPI's capi_ctr_handle_message() function to pass a received CAPI message to Kernel CAPI for forwarding to an application, specifying its ApplID.

-Deregistration requests (CAPI operation CAPI_RELEASE) from applications are forwarded as calls to the release_appl() callback function, passing the same ApplID as with register_appl().
-After return from release_appl(), no CAPI messages for that application may be passed to or from the device anymore.
+Deregistration requests (CAPI operation CAPI_RELEASE) from applications are forwarded as calls to the woke release_appl() callback function, passing the woke same ApplID as with register_appl().
+After return from release_appl(), no CAPI messages for that application may be passed to or from the woke device anymore.

 4. Data Structures